 In 2017, Peru recorded a trade surplus for the second consecutive year, mostly due to a rise in shipments of minerals like copper, gold, zinc, lead, iron and silver.
 Peru’s main imports are: raw materials for industry, capital goods for industry and fuels.
 Main trading partners are: China (34 percent of total exports and 22 percent of total imports) and United States (11 percent of exports and 20 percent of imports).
 Others include: Brazil, Switzerland, Mexico, South Korea and India.
 This page provides - Peru Balance of Trade - actual values, historical data, forecast, chart, statistics, economic calendar and news.
-Peru Balance of Trade - actual data, historical chart and calendar of releases - was last updated on May of 2018.
+Peru Balance of Trade - actual data, historical chart and calendar of releases - was last updated on July of 2018.